 Penguins are a group of aquatic flightless seabirds that make up the scientific order Sphenisciformes and the family Spheniscidae.
 The name “Penguin” comes from the Welsh, “Pen”, which means head, and “Gwyn”, which means white.
 They live exclusively in the Southern Hemisphere, and the Galápagos penguin is only one species, found north of the equator.

-The tallest penguin is the Emperor penguin at more than 1m in height, whereas the smallest penguin in Galapagos penguin which is height is 49 – 53 cm.
+The tallest penguin is the Emperor penguin more than 1m in height, whereas the smallest penguin is the Galapagos penguin whose height is 49 – 53 cm.
 Penguins are highly adapted for life in the water and they have counter-shaded dark, white plumage and flippers for swimming.

 Species of Penguins: